First post, by Intel486dx33

 I wanted to build a Windows 95 era gaming computer with “plug and play” components.

-Just plug in these cards and Win95 will automatically detect these cards and install the drivers to get it working.
+Just plug in these cards and Win95 install will automatically detect these cards and install the drivers to get it working.

 No hardware conflicts or incompatibilities.
 Easy as Lego's.